yonaskolb/XcodeGen/docs/ProjectSpec.md

 ```

 ###  Target Scheme
-This is a convenience used to automatically generate schemes for a target based on different configs or included tests.
+This is a convenience used to automatically generate schemes for a target based on different configurations or included tests.

-- 🔵 **configVariants**: `[String]` - This generates a scheme for each entry, using configs that contain the name with debug and release variants.
+- 🔵 **configurationVariants**: `[String]` - This generates a scheme for each entry, using configurations that contain the name with debug and release variants.
 This is useful for having different environment schemes.
 - ⚪️ **testTargets**: `[String]` - a list of test targets that should be included in the scheme.
 These will be added to the build targets and the test entries

 For example, the spec below would create 3 schemes called: